Eli Apple: 2016 season

-2017
+2017 season

 Apple entered training camp slated as a starting outside cornerback.
 Head coach Ben McAdoo named Apple and Janoris Jenkins the starting outside cornerbacks to begin the regular season with Dominique Rodgers-Cromartie as the starting slot cornerback.

-He started the Giants' season-opening 19–3 loss to the Dallas Cowboys and made seven combined tackles and a pass deflection.
-Apple was benched for the majority of the Giants’ Week 5 loss to the Los Angeles Chargers due to disciplinary reasons.
+He started the Giants' season-opening 19–3 loss to the Cowboys and made seven combined tackles and a pass deflection.
+Apple was benched for the majority of the Giants' Week 5 loss to the Los Angeles Chargers due to disciplinary reasons.
 On October 15, 2017, Apple recorded five solo tackles and a career-high three pass deflections, helping the Giants gain their first victory of the season over the Denver Broncos.
-Apple was heavily criticized by the New York Giants’ coaching staff for his performance during their Week 10 loss at the San Francisco 49ers.
+Apple was heavily criticized by the New York Giants coaching staff for his performance during their Week 10 loss at the 49ers.
 As a result of his performance, Apple was benched as a healthy scratch for the next four games (Weeks 11–14).
 On December 4, 2017, the New York Giants fired head coach Ben McAdoo after they fell to a 2–10 record.
 Defensive coordinator Steve Spagnuolo was named the interim head coach for the last four games.
-In Week 14, Apple was disciplined after posting on Twitter while on the sidelines of the Giants’ Week 14 loss to the Dallas Cowboys.
-He also aggravated teammates by posting a comment after the game which stated former Ohio State teammate and Dallas Cowboys’ fullback Rod Smith “iced the New York Giants” after scoring two touchdowns during the fourth quarter.
-In Week 15, he returned as a backup cornerback and collected a season-high nine combined tackles during a 34–29 loss to the Philadelphia Eagles.
+In Week 14, Apple was disciplined after posting on Twitter while on the sidelines of the Giants' Week 14 loss to the Cowboys.
+He also aggravated teammates by posting a comment after the game which stated former Ohio State teammate and Cowboys fullback Rod Smith "iced the New York Giants" after scoring two touchdowns during the fourth quarter.
+In Week 15, he returned as a backup cornerback and collected a season-high nine combined tackles during a 34–29 loss to the Eagles.

-On December 20, 2017, it was reported that tensions between Apple and his teammates had reached an all-time high, with Giants’ safety Landon Collins saying Apple was a "cancer" and should not be on the team in 2018.
+On December 20, 2017, it was reported that tensions between Apple and his teammates had reached an all-time high, with Giants' safety Landon Collins saying Apple was a "cancer" and should not be on the team in 2018.
 On December 27, 2017, Apple was suspended by the team for the 2017 season finale after reportedly getting into an argument with coaching staff about being asked to practice with the scout team and for a "pattern of behavior that is conduct detrimental to the team".
 Apple finished the 2017 NFL season with 49 combined tackles (41 solo) and eight pass deflections in 11 games and seven starts.